Erlbacher Machine Questions

 Some parts will are available, however we are not sure how we are going to address the issue of cylinder fit.
 Obviously, an older cylinder could become slightly “out of round” over many years of storage / use and would not fit a new machined cylinder base.
 Some of the smaller parts, such as weights, needles, etc. will interchange with the original.

 The standard ribber dial on an antique CSM has 1/2 as many slots as the cylinder.
-For example, the 72 slot cylinder uses a 36 slot dial.
+For example, the 72 slot cylinder used a 36 slot dial.
 These are called “half slot ribbers”.
 By contrast, an “equal slot ribber” has the same number of slots as the cylinder it is designed for has needles.
 In other words, a 72 slot cylinder would have a 72 slot “equal slot ribber.”
-The equal slot ribber allows for more variations in ribbing, along with the possibility of half pitch ribbing, which would allow you to knit a tube with twice as many stitches as slots in your cylinder, by alternating ribber stitches and cylinder stitches.
+The equal slot ribber allows for more variations in ribbing, along with the possibility of half pitch ribbing, which would allow you to knit a tube with twice as many stitches as slots in your cylinder, by alternating ribber stitches and cylinder stitches as well as 2×2 ribbing.